Home Compare DPLM.L vs HWM

 Diploma vs Howmet Aerospace: Which Stock Looks Stronger in 2026?

-Howmet Aerospace holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Diploma does not offset that deficit through any equally strong structural edge elsewhere.
+Howmet Aerospace holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Diploma still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity